-8 Remember the difference between the contents of co-operation and integration, which is related to the difference between the theories of functionalism and neo-functionalism.
-Functionalism lingers on co-operation and does not demand the establishment of supra-national institutions, while neo-functionalism considers that the process of functional co-operation logically ends by the establishment of supranational institutions as a step towards integration.
+3 Remember the difference between the contents of co-operation and integration, which is related to the difference between the theories of functionalism and neo-functionalism.
+Functionalism lingers on co-operation and does not demand the establishment of supranational institutions, while neo-functionalism considers that the process of functional cooperation logically ends by the establishment of supranational institutions as a step towards integration.

-into functional and institutional integration.
+countries of the sub-region), and then, when the conditions are created, into functional and institutional integration.
 How this would look like can be illustrated by the example of the development of co-operation in the improvement of mutual trade.